 The heart of the reservation is Rosebud, 5 miles west of Mission on US-18, then 7 miles southwest on BIA-1.
 Most of the reservation’s activities, including weekend rodeos and powwows, are centered on the reservation headquarters.
 Another eight miles southwest is tiny St. Francis, which has the Buechel Memorial Lakota Museum (350 S. Oak St., 605/747-2745, daily summer only, free), a museum dedicated to Sioux culture founded by Eugene Buechel, a German Jesuit priest, avid botanist, and dedicated student of the indigenous people of the Great Plains.

-Back on US-83, about 22 miles south of Mission, is the community’s most profitable economic endeavor, the Rosebud Casino, which sits right on the Nebraska state line, showing where its prospective gamblers are coming from.
+Back on US-83, about 22 miles south of Mission, is the community’s most profitable economic endeavor, the Rosebud Casino.
+It’s right on the state line with Nebraska—which is the home of most of its prospective gamblers.